 - Cane baskets, white cutlery and dinnerware on display in open shelves

 If you really want to master the Hamptons look, remember to use white as your colour base and choose your detailed elements carefully.
 Don’t be tempted to pop a wall colour - even if it is soft blue.

 Once you start to live and breathe the Hamptons, you will come to recognise the subtle differences in shades of white, cream, off-white and ivory.
 At some point, you may branch out and consider a grey tile backsplash or dark concrete-look floor tile.
 You’ll feel like a total rebel.
 Luckily, you’ll be a rebel with a cause; to achieve that feeling of satisfaction when you pull the Hamptons look together.

 The fun part!

-Tiles are a key to the Hamptons look and there are so many options to choose from.
-For the bathroom, you might consider the White Gum White Glazed Bevelled Subway with alabaster grout for the walls, and choose a darker square, rectangular, hexagonal, or round tile like the Broadwater Charcoal Penny for the floor.
-Alternatively, nothing says classic and natural quite like Fremantle Carrara link marble.
-If you decide to go with a simple floor tile, like the Tathra Semi-polished Stone, you have scope to add interest to the walls.
+Tiles are key to the Hamptons look and there are so many options to choose from.
+For the bathroom, you might consider the Newport gloss small Subway with white grout for the walls, and choose a darker round, hexagonal, square, or rectangular tile like the Hamilton matt Charcoal look tile for the floor.
+For more information on Hamptons look bathrooms check out our Hamptons Style Bathrooms article.
+Alternatively, nothing says classic and natural quite like Brushgrove matt white for the walls if you want to pack a punch with a floor tile like the Rose Bay Carrara look tile.

 In the kitchen, give your shaker style cabinets the edge with a shell cup pull handle.
 Tie the vintage feel in with a modest white tile backsplash laid out in herringbone pattern.
 Traditional shaker style houses were decked out in timber flooring.
-If you want an easy-clean, low maintenance flooring option for the kitchen, consider a Berry Timber Pine Brown Look tile.
+If you want an easy-clean, low maintenance flooring option for the kitchen, consider the Byron Travertine look grey matt.